Do the Digit Insurance

 The EPF registration is compulsory for establishments meeting the following criteria:

-• A factory that is engaged in an industry bearing a workforce strength of 20 or higher.
+• Workforce Strength: A factory in an industry with a workforce strength of 20 or higher.

-• Other establishments having 20 or greater number of employees or a class of similar establishments that are specified on this behalf by the central government through a notification.
+• Notified by Central Government: Other establishments having 20 or more employees or a class of similar establishments specified on this behalf by the central government through a notification.

-If the employee strength of a registered organisation becomes lower than the minimum threshold, which is 20 employees, it also remains under the range of the norms of the Act.
+• Low Employee Strength: If the employee strength of a registered organisation falls below the minimum threshold, which is 20 employees, it also remains within the range of the Act's norms.

-The Central Government might apply provisions to an organisation having an employee strength of lower than 20 after handing over a notice of 2 months regarding mandatory registration.
+• Mandatory Registration: The Central Government might apply provisions regarding mandatory registration to an organisation with an employee strength of less than 20 after handing over a notice of 2 months.

 List of Documents Required for EPF Registration

-The documents necessary for EPF registration which employers should affix to ‘Registration Form for EPFO’, are listed below:
+The documents necessary for EPF registration, which employers should affix to the ‘Registration Form for EPFO’, are listed below:

 • Bank statement or cancelled cheque of entity